Are you aware that you can manage your account health on Amazon? Ever tried doing the health checkup of your Amazon seller account?

 Amazon IDR is the share of orders placed by Amazon business customers for which you have not provided a downloadable tax receipt (or invoice) within one business day after shipment confirmation.
 This needs to be in line with the Amazon Business invoicing policy.

-If you want to learn about the other factors that can cause an account ban, check out this detailed guide.
+If you want to learn about the other factors that can cause a Seller account ban, check out this detailed guide.

 As you know, your Amazon account health checkup is vital to scale on the marketplace.
 Doing an account health checkup regularly keeps you informed about your listing issues and vulnerabilities.
 Alternatively, you can also set alerts with SellerApp and stay on top of your game.